 A student's tuition, fees, room, and board charges for each academic period are due and payable at the time of registration and prior to attending classes.
 Visa, Mastercard, Discover, and American Express may be used to make payments on student accounts.
-Payments may also be made through the ETBU website with a credit card, savings account, or checking account.
-The University offers a deferred payment plan (for fall and spring semesters only) which permits payment of each semester's charges to be made in five installments.
-Information about the payment plan is available in the University Business Office.
+Payments in full may be made through the ETBU website with a credit card, savings account, or checking account.
+The University offers a deferred payment plan (for fall and spring semesters) which permits payment of each semester's charges to be made in five (5) installments.
+(The deferred payment plan is not available to international students during the first year of attendance.)
+Information about the payment plan is available in the University Business Office as well as online on the Business Office web page under "Payment Information".
 The University may deny class attendance to students who fail to pay or make arrangements for their bill in accordance with University policy.
-Payment in full of all semester charges must be made in the Business Office before a student may enroll for an ensuing semester, obtain an official transcript, or receive a diploma.
+Payment in full of all semester charges must be made in the Business Office before a student may enroll for an ensuing semester, obtain an official transcript or receive a diploma at graduation.